BrianSidebotham/arm-tutorial-rpi/part-5/readme.md

 If you're interested in finding out, you can disassemble the code and see if you can see the major difference between an `-O0` binary and an `-O4` binary!

+## More Interesting Graphics

+I had this stuff lying around for quite some time before I included it in the turotial, but it moves things in a better direction - a more fun direction.
+I grabbed a an old demoscene style font as a GIF and use that to do actually display some graphics on the screen.

+Use GIMP to save a GIF as a c source code.
+Go and find some other fonts to play with.
+Although this is a demoscene style font, we'll need a font to generate a console for our RPi in the upcoming tutorials, so it's worth playing around with this stuff.

+The c soruce needs to be modified slightly as we need access to the struct from outside of the c file.
+We `typedef` the struct in our own header file `gimp-image.h`.
+It's all that header does.

+Loading and displaying images is great for working out how the graphics works at a lower level.
+The things we have to pay particular attention to are the number of bits per pixel for both the image data and the screen.
+They must match, or be transposed to match each other some how.
+We do this by transforming the image data to make it match that of the current dislay.
+This also includes getting the byte order correct so we know that the colour will be correct when it's displayed on the screen.

+I've probably not been as thorough as I should be with the graphics in this tutorial code.
+I know that it works on my monitor with the GIF data in the tutorial though.

+We have a `PutPixel` function now and we also have some other functions too.
+We also have some Blit functions which are simply memory copies from the image data memory space to the video graphics memory space.

+In modern GPUs, we would load this font/image data up to the graphics card and the GPU would take care of blitting for us.
+Unfortunately we have to suffer "software rendering" which is obscenely slow in comparison.

+## Next

 I've run out of time, so we'll leave graphics here for now and come back to it in a few tutorials time to do some more advanced stuff.
 We'll look at using hardware accelerated graphics next time.